openebs/website/docs/main/user-guides/local-storage-user-guide/local-pv-lvm/lvm-deployment.md

  **AccessMode**

-LVM-LocalPV supports only ReadWriteOnce access mode i.e volume can be mounted as read-write by a single node.
+LVM-LocalPV supports only ReadWriteOnce access mode i.e. volume can be mounted as read-write by a single node.
 AccessMode is a required field, if the field is unspecified then it will lead to a creation error.
 See [here](https://github.com/openebs/lvm-localpv/blob/develop/design/lvm/persistent-volume-claim/access_mode.md) for more information about the access modes workflow.

 ```
 kind: PersistentVolumeClaim